mimshins/react-design-tokens/README.md

 ## Notes

-- You can only access to the CSS variables in a sub-tree which is being wrapped with `ThemeProvider`.
+- You can only access the CSS variables in a sub-tree which is being wrapped with `ThemeProvider`.
 (In other words, each sub-tree has it's own CSS variables)

 - Inner theme objects will be merged with outer theme objects.
 So to override an outer theme, just provide the tokens you want to change in the child-tree:
 ```tsx